burcakotlu/GLANET/docs/source/tutorial.rst

 **Required** if :option:`-c` is set.
 Glanet folder location must be specified just after writing :option`-g`.
 Do not forget that GLANET folder must have the Data folder as sub folder.

+-o
+^^

+Specifies the output folder where the results will be written under.
+The folder location must be specified after :option`-o`.
+If the folder does not exists, GLANET creates one.

 -f1
 ^^^